ericthewry/ericthewry.github.io/my-site/careerex.md

 `evilDoKnow` respectively.
 You can make changes to these commands while figuring out the answers to your questions.

-If you’d like to see our solution to yesterday’s lab, simply scroll to the bottom of the `Lab_2` file where it describes the `UnsafeRouter` (Tomorrow you will implement a `SafeRouter` that does not fail from a __DoS__ attack).
+If you’d like to see our solution to `Lab_1`, simply scroll to the bottom of the `Lab_2` file where it describes the `UnsafeRouter`.
 You may change this solution if you desire!

 For now, try to be creative and do whatever you find interesting!
 You might, for example, implement one of the strategies of the Malicious Agents from our earlier activity, like refusing to forward packets.
-If you’re stuck on what to do, you might draw inspiration from some options we have provided below:
+If you’re stuck on what to do, you might draw inspiration from some options we have provided below.

+> __Remember to Consult your Cheat Sheets to see what kinds of Commands you have available to you__

 _Option 1.
 Spoofing for fun and profit_